Overview

 Uncovering microcin diversity and functions

 Microcins are potent and selective small protein antibacterials used in microbial competition.
-However, they have been challenging to identify and only 15 have been discovered in E. coli and its close relatives.
-We are developing high throughput computational and experimental screening methods to uncover and characterize the diversity of microcins across Gram-negative bacteria.
-We are discovering their unique mechanisms of action, rare ability to translocate across bacterial membranes, host interactions, and developing cell-based systems to deliver them to fight infection.
+We are developing computational and experimental methods to uncover and characterize the diversity of microcins across Gram-negative bacteria.
+We explore their unique mechanisms of action, rare ability to translocate across bacterial membranes, host interactions, and potential to fight infection.

 Designing bacteria-host interactions